bartek-swiderski92/Reservia/README.md

 ___

-## The website was based on on bellow mockups:
+## The website was based on on following mockups:

 * ### [Destkop](https://raw.githubusercontent.com/phos23/BartoszSwiderski_2_09262020_A/master/mockups/Desktop%20-%201.png)